 Some prohibited transactions include:

-Any corporation, partnership, trust, or estate in which a disqualified person(s) have a 50% or more combined ownership is owned by multiple disqualified persons or disqualified entities.
+- Any corporation, partnership, trust, or estate in which a disqualified person(s) has a 50% or more combined ownership or is owned by multiple disqualified persons or disqualified entities

 Internal Revenue Code Section 4975 restricts the types of investments and transactions that can be conducted inside a retirement account and governs the consequences if your retirement account conducts a prohibited transaction or owns a prohibited asset.
 For a full definition of prohibited transactions and disqualified persons under IRC 4975 click here: IRC 4975 – Prohibited Transactions and Disqualified Persons

-The intent of your retirement plan is to benefit you when you retire and not before, therefore transactions that the IRS interpret as providing current personal or benefit financial gain to you, your direct family, your business, or other disqualified persons are not allowed.
+The intent of your retirement plan is to benefit you when you retire and not before; therefore, transactions that the IRS interprets as providing current personal or benefit financial gain to you, your direct family, your business, or other disqualified persons are not allowed.
 Below are examples of self-dealing which would be considered prohibited transactions: